OISF/suricata/doc/userguide/rules/meta.rst

 not-suspicious           Not Suspicious Traffic  3
 =======================  ======================  ===========

-Our continuing example has also a classtype, this one of trojan-activity:
+Our continuing example has also a classtype, this one of bad-unknown:

 .. container:: example-rule